fledge-iot/fledge/docs/91_version_history.rst

        - An issue with different versions of the libmodbus library prevented the modbus-c plugin building on Moxa gateways, this has now been resolved.
        - An issue with building the MQTT notification plugin on CentOS/RedHat platforms has been resolved.
 This plugin now builds correctly on those platforms.
-       - A new filter plugin, foglamp-filter-velocity has been added that is designed to be used with accelerometers to calculate velocity.
-The prime use of this is for vibration analysis applications.
-       - A new notification delivery plugin has been added which can be used to modify the JSON configuration element of a configuration category within FogLAMP.
        - The modbus plugin has been enhanced to support Modbus over IPv6, also request timeout has been added as a configuration option.
 There have been improvements to the error handling also.
        - The DNP3 south plugin incorrectly treated all data as strings, this meant it was not easy to process it the data with generic plugins.
 This has now been resolved and data is treated as floating point or integer values.
        - The OMF north plugin perviously reported the incorrect version information.
 This has now been resolved.